 The Skytrain and Seabus require a 1, 2, or 3 zone ticket dependent on the time of day and distance of travel.

 However, it is important to note that all bus trips are considered one zone fares regardless of trip duration.

 Translink Methods of Payment

-- Single/Cash Fares: Cash or credit/debit card purchase of a single fare.
+- Single/Cash Fares: Cash or credit/debit/mobile wallet purchase of a single fare.

 - Stored Value (Compass Card): Vancouver’s reloadable fare card.